European payments (SEPA)

 SEPA is a Single Euro Payment Area and is based on cooperation between different banking systems of European Union countries using common rules.
 The settlement system for payments in EUR is dedicated to the financial institutions of the European Union, Iceland, Norway, Lichtenstein, Switzerland, Monaco and San Marino.
 You can make payments between banks that have concluded the contract for realizing payments within this system.
-List of SEPA system users

-Transactions in EUR.
+Transactions in EUR

-No maximum limit of transaction value.
+No maximum limit of transaction value

-IBAN Only: according to this rule, payment service suppliers will not demand a BIC code (identifies payment services suppliers in international settlements) when initiating payments that meet SEPA demands.
+According to this rule, payment service suppliers will not demand a BIC code (identifies payment services suppliers in international settlements) when initiating payments that meet SEPA demands.
 A unique identifier of the Payment Recipient is his or her account number, which is presented in the IBAN format.

-Comparison between SEPA and SWIFT
+Compare SEPA and SWIFT transfers

 |Area||EU countries, Iceland, Norway, Lichtenstein, Switzerland, Monaco, San Marino.||Worldwide|